toobeeh/Ithil/Ithil/README.md

 ```js
 await emitEvent("leave lobby", {}, true)
 ```
-The response conatins active lobbies, which can be used if a search is active.
+The response contains the current active lobbies.
 Now, the socket is idle and can get back to either searching, waiting or playing state.
 It will also receive active lobby data again.